To generate power from geothermal systems, three elements are needed:

-Power plants use steam produced from geothermal reservoirs to generate electricity.
-There are three geothermal power plant technologies being used to convert hydrothermal fluids to electricity—dry steam, flash steam and binary cycle.
-The type of conversion used (selected in development) depends on the state of the fluid (steam or water) and its temperature.
+Geothermal power plants draw fluids from underground reservoirs to the surface to produce steam.
+This steam then drives turbines that generate electricity.
+There are three main types of geothermal power plant technologies: dry steam, flash steam, and binary cycle.
+The type of conversion is part of the power plant design and generally depends on the state of the subsurface fluid (steam or water) and its temperature.

 Dry Steam Power Plant

-Dry steam power plants systems were the first type of geothermal power generation plants built (they were first used at Lardarello in Italy in 1904).
-Steam technology is still effective today at currently in use at The Geysers in northern California, the world's largest single source of geothermal power.
+Dry steam power plant systems are the oldest type of geothermal power plants, first used in Lardarello, Italy, in 1904.
+Steam technology is still relevant today and is currently in use in northern California at The Geysers, the world's largest single source of geothermal power.

 Flash Steam Power Plant

-Flash steam plants are the most common type of geothermal power generation plants in operation today.
-Fluid at temperatures greater than 360°F (182°C) is pumped under high pressure into a tank at the surface held at a much lower pressure, causing some of the fluid to rapidly vaporize, or “flash."
+Flash steam plants are the most common type of geothermal power plants in operation today.
+Fluids at temperatures greater than 182°C/360°F, pumped from deep underground, travel under high pressures to a low-pressure tank at the earth’s surface.
+The change in pressure causes some of the fluid to rapidly transform, or “flash,” into vapor.
 The vapor then drives a turbine, which drives a generator.
-If any liquid remains in the tank, it can be flashed again in a second tank to extract even more energy.
+If any liquid remains in the low-pressure tank, it can be “flashed” again in a second tank to extract even more energy.